Beaches:

 For as long as I can remember, my Mom and Dad have had a passion for the sea.
 They've traveled long and far and walked on many sandy, sunny shores, across all the world's time zones.

-I guess when you travel as much as my parents did, you accumulate a list of favorite beaches.
+I guess when you travel as much as my parents do, you accumulate a list of favorite beaches.
 Well, I guessed wrong.
-Recently, I asked them what their Top 10 World Beaches were.
+Recently, I asked them what their Top 10 Beaches of the world were.

 "Let's boil all those beaches, our tons of beach photos, right down to our personal all-time favorites."

-Here's what we came up with (no particular order, that was impossible)...
+Here's what we came up with (in no particular order, that was impossible)...

 Copacabana Beach, Brazil